 North Bend, WA.
 1 years with Bicycle Adventures.

-Matt grew up amid the wheat fields of Eastern Washington.
+Matt - aka 'Miracle Matt' - grew up amid the wheat fields of Eastern Washington.
 An avid cyclist, he worked as a bike messenger in Seattle for a handful of years.
-(Stories from those years include plenty of elevator banter - plus racing the only indoor, figure 8 velodrome with Run-D.M.C. on the stage.)
-He spent a decade building downhill bikes and splitting time between racing and Whistler, B.C.
+(Stories from those years include plenty of elevator banter - plus racing an indoor, figure 8 velodrome with Run-D.M.C. on the stage.)
+He spent a decade building downhill bikes and splitting time between racing and downhilling in Whistler, B.C.
 These days, he splits his free time between camping with his family, traversing the High Cascades and exploring little-known mountain bike trails.
-When Matt isn't scouting peaks to push a bike to in the Cascades, you'll find him in his recording studio making records or editing movie sound design - or canoeing with his wonderful wife and daughter.
+When Matt isn't scouting potentially bike-friendly peaks in the Cascades, you'll find him in his recording studio making records or editing movie sound design - or canoeing with his wonderful wife and daughter.

 First bike: Schwinn Pixie.
 "Plastic tires until I destroyed them doing skids."